RestoreMonarchy/FMFT/README.md

 ERR025 | Reset password validation problem
-ERR026 | This reset password request has already been used ERR027 | This reset password request has expired
+ERR026 | This reset password request has already been used ERR027 | This reset password request has expired ERR028 | You have reached the limit of reset password requests.
+Try again later ERR029 | Reset password request not found